-The other 90% of the court time at Murdo Frazer is open to the public from 8-am to 8-pm.
+The permit occupies 17% of total court time per week.
+NSPC will provide a portable net on court 6 during our permit times.
+The other 83% of the court time at Murdo Frazer is open to the public from 8-am to 8-pm.
 (Courts are locked at night.)

 Where to Play?

-NSPC membership now exceeds 400 people.
-While a hundred of those are new to the club and/or the game, many more of us are long time members and players.
+NSPC membership now exceeds 500 people.
+While a two-hundred of those are new to the club and/or the game, many more of us are long time members and players.
 We have always been a friendly group to play with.
 And we do so at multiple locations.

 In the “old days”, the club operated by putting up nets for club play.
 Now with permanent nets at three locations we are sharing with the public, except when we are given permits.
 Here are your options for club play this summer.